Algorithm: A special formula used by search engines to rank web pages in order of importance or relevance for a particular keyword search.

 Local Search Audit: A BrightLocal tool that provides a quick and easy, systematic health check of a business's local presence.
 It's a sure-fire way to develop a sound local SEO strategy based on the current performance of a business in local search, while uncovering any problem areas.

 Local Search Grid: A rank tracking tool in BrightLocal that gives you a true picture of your local search rankings by placing them on a map, and tells you exactly where your business is ranking on a granular level.
 You can discover who your local rivals are, as well as the keywords with the most potential, so you can take action right away or drill down into the details for deeper analysis.

-Local Search Rank Checker: A tool in BrightLocal that allows you to monitor a business’s search rankings in Google and Bing, helping you to understand your business’s local search visibility, identify which keywords are ranking high or underperforming, see where your business ranks vs your competitors, and spot opportunities to rank higher and grow search traffic.
+Local Rank Tracker: A tool in BrightLocal that allows you to monitor a business’s search rankings in Google and Bing, helping you to understand your business’s local search visibility, identify which keywords are ranking high or underperforming, see where your business ranks vs your competitors, and spot opportunities to rank higher and grow search traffic.

 Meta description: A snippet of text that can be included in a tag near the top of the code for each web page.
 This text sometimes appears beneath your title tag in organic search results if it matches one or more of the keywords for which the user has searched.
 Well-written meta descriptions usually include keywords and persuade searchers to click through from search engines.

 Meta keywords: A list of keywords included in a tag near the top of the code for each web page.
 Because of susceptibility to spam, major search engines don't use the meta keywords tag to evaluate the relevance of a page, and these tags don't influence ranking.

 Meta tags: The generic term for hidden pieces of specially-structured code near the top of each webpage that can provide more information to search engines about the content of the page.